 Image Sharing Plugins—Your Ticket to Social Media Ease

 Though not free, Easy Social Share Buttons links you to more than 45 major social networks.
 It comes with over 50 templates.
-A huge selection of options as to where to place the buttons, and even includes animations.
+A vast selection of options as to where to place the buttons, and even includes animations.
 It’s hands down one of the best social sharing plugins out there.
 And the price isn’t so bad either.

 - Price: $13